Undergraduate Funding Opportunities

 - The paper may be written on any topic relevant to Jewish Studies.
 Research papers, essays, and creative writing have been submitted in past years' competitions.

 - The paper must be the work of a single author.
-An author may submit more than one paper.
+An author may submit a maximum of two papers.

 - The paper may be written in English, Modern Hebrew, or Yiddish.